Blog

 Campylobacter jejuni

 Campylobacter jejuni is a common bacterial pathogen that causes gastrointestinal infections, primarily leading to diarrhea.
 This bacterium is often contracted through the consumption of undercooked or contaminated poultry.
-It’s one of the most frequently identified infectious triggers of Guillain-Barre syndrome.
+It is the most commonly identified infectious trigger of GBS.
+What causes GBS following this infection?
+Studies show that infections with this bacterium can trigger autoimmune responses.
+Approximately 30-40% of GBS cases are related to this bacterial infection.

 Haemophilus influenzae